Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

 In fact, we shouldn’t shield them from life’s ups and downs, and instead teach them how to ride these waves.
 That way, once they’re adults, not only will they be equipped with knowing what to do, they won’t try to hide from these difficulties, either.

-You’ll often see a child who’ll cry her eyes out during a tantrum, and then when it’s done, she’s ready to feel peaceful and happy again.
-We adults might get frustrated with a heavy downpour or being stuck in traffic, while our kids seize the opportunity to splash in the rain or play waiting games in the car.
+You’ll often see a child who’ll cry his eyes out during a tantrum, and then when it’s done, he’s ready to feel peaceful and happy again.
+We get frustrated with a heavy downpour or being stuck in traffic, while our kids splash in the rain or play waiting games in the car.

-Happiness isn’t the ultimate goal—helping our kids manage through all of their emotions is.
+Happiness isn’t the ultimate goal—helping them manage through all of their emotions is.

 Think about what you consider a “good” parenting day.
 Usually it’s when the kids get along, they listen to what you say, and they don’t question your routine.
-“Bad” parenting days are usually the opposite: The kids challenge us and—deep down—take away our sense of control.
+“Bad” parenting days are usually the opposite: They challenge us and—deep down—take away our sense of control.

-The whining, the tantrums, testing our patience… we get so angry and frustrated with our children’s behavior because we want to be in control.
+The whining, the tantrums, testing our patience… we get so angry and frustrated with their behavior because we want to be in control.

 So, what’s with control?
 Why do we want so much of it?

-For one thing, we feel like we need to be in control to steer our kids toward the right direction.
+For one thing, we feel like we need to be in control to steer them toward the right direction.
 We don’t want them to make poor choices or counter the values we’ve been teaching.

-And a second reason is that we see kids as a product of parenting.
-That somehow, if we just do x, y and z, we can shape our kids to fit the mold we envision for them.
+And a second reason is that we see them as a product of parenting.
+That somehow, if we do x, y and z, we can shape them to fit the mold we envision for them.

-The trouble is, we can’t control kids—we can’t control anyone else but ourselves.
+The trouble is, we can’t control them—we can’t control anyone else but ourselves.
 We can influence and guide, but we also need to respect that they are unique individuals.

 And if they don’t—if they develop their own interests or go down a different path—then by continuing to love them, no matter what.